 In this first paper, we applied our upsampler only on a small neighborhood around the Sun, and did not simulate the range of stellar masses or dust extinction that a realistic synthetic star population as seen by \Gaia{} or other observatories must display.

 While the second issue of star properties can be straightforwardly solved using existing methods, the generalized performance for upsampling over all the star particles in the simulated galaxy may differ from the results of this paper because of the soft topological constraints of normalizing flows.
-When the training dataset contains vastly different topological structures (for example, multimodality) compared to the base distribution, normalizing flows sometimes experience difficulty in modeling the distribution as it is modeling a continuous bijective transformation preserving the topological structure of the data.
+When the training dataset contains vastly different topological structures (for example, multimodality) compared to the base distribution, normalizing flows sometimes experience a mild difficulty in modeling the distribution as it is modeling a continuous bijective transformation preserving the topological structure of the data.
 Therefore, simple normalizing flows with a Gaussian base distribution may experience difficulties in learning galactic substructures, such as galactic streams and satellite galaxies, on top of the smooth distribution of stars.
+Nevertheless, those difficulties can be mitigated by introducing more expressive flows or base distribution with multimodality.
 As one potential failure mode, if the flow-based upsamplers are connecting two separated clusters, then due to a lack of expressive power, the upsampler may generate a fake unphysical stream that does not exist in the simulation.
 Alternatively, if the upsampler fails to model a real smooth stream and leaves a gap, this may give us false positive signals on a stream colliding with unknown objects.
 In future studies, explicit checks on the output of the normalizing flows must be carefully done to ensure that they preserve these structures and improvements developed to deal with these or other failure modes.